-Firstly, the system dynamics' model in our study is a simplified representation of the complex reality.
-We argue that both and computational time.

-4.2 Advantages and limitations of the system dynamics approach scientific and developmental merits are involved in the proposed model.
-In essence, the model is a "toy" model, Toy models are frequently used in theoretical physics and many advanced research scopes (Georgescu, 2012).
-This is because complex systems usually involve a vast number of interacting elements; however, it is often the case that a small number of factors are quantitatively more significant than the others.
-Therefore, our simplified model only includes key factors providing a good starting point for building a more complex model (Luczak, 2017).
+- 440 Firstly, the system dynamics' model in our study is a simplified representation of the complex reality.
+We argue that both scientific and developmental merits are involved in the proposed model.
+In essence, the model is a "toy" model, also known as a minimal or exploratory model.
+Toy models are used in theoretical physics and many advanced research scopes (Georgescu, 2012).
+Complex systems usually involve a vast number of interacting elements; however, it is often the case that a small number of factors are quantitatively more significant than the others.
+Therefore, our highly simplified model only - 445 includes key factors providing a good starting point for building a more complex model (Luczak, 2017).
 Toy model can help us understand a complex system in its broadest strokes.
 By breaking it down and then building it back up, we gain profound insights into the system's essence.
-By adopting the combined structure of a vegetation reinforcing feedback and a soil water-vegetation balancing feedback, our model significantly outperforms traditional rainfall-runoff models and large models at the long-term scale, while demonstrating marginally inferior performance compared to them at the short-term scale.
-On one hand, a comparison between our model and SIMHYD, a widely used rainfall-runoff model in Australia (Chiew et al., 2002), was conducted in and monthly results were aggregated to annual values.
-Then empirical model decomposition method was applied using Matlab to quantify the performance of both models on short-term and long-term scales (Fig. S13).
-Results showed that SIMHYD model only surpassed our model in short-term Q simulation, but performed poorly in short-term ΔS simulation and long-term AET, Q, and ΔS simulation.
-On the other hand, previous studies have evaluated runoff simulation from global climate (GCMs), global hydrological (GHMs) and land surface models (LSMs).
-Results showed that all models performed well in mean annual Q simulation but struggled with the simulation of inter-annual Q change, with median correlation coefficients (γ) close to 0 for GCMs, and around 0.6 for GHMs and LSMs (r-square values ranging from 0.5-0.6) (Zhou et al., the long-term scale (Fig. S13), exhibits comparable performance to the large models, while requiring significantly less data
+Moreover, although the lack of short-term hydrological behaviors may reduce the performance of our model, it is not significantly inferior compared to large models.
+For instance, previous studies evaluated runoff simulation from global climate (GCMs), global hydrological (GHMs) and land surface models (LSMs) and results - 450 showed that the GCMs failed in capturing observed runoff with median value of Pearsons correlation coefficient (r) close to 0, while GHMs and LSMs can capture observed runoff with a median value of r higher than 0.6 (r-square values ranging from 0.5-0.6) (Zhou et al., 2012; Hou et al., 2023).
+Given this, our model (r-square values around 0.3) exhibits comparable performance to large models, while requiring significantly less data and computational time.